Tinea corporis; Fungal infection - body; Tinea circinata; Ringworm - body

 To prevent the infection from spreading:

-- Wash clothing, towels, and bedding in hot, soapy water and then dry them using hottest heat as recommended on the care label.
+- Wash clothing, towels, and bedding in hot, soapy water and then dry them using the hottest heat recommended on the care label.

 - Use a new towel and washcloth every time you wash.